mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - Three approaches (i) Data (ii) Model (iii) Algorithm, all of them uses prior knowledge!
     - What is prior knowledge
   - Interesting section that distinguish between FSL with other learning problems (2.2)
     - FSL avails various options as prior knowledge.
-For example: Weak-supervised (semi-supervised, active learning) learning is a kind of FSL (when prior knowledge is the unlabeled data); alternatively, the prior knowledge may be the learned model (aka transfer learning.)
+For example: Weak-supervised (semi-supervised, active learning) learning is a kind of FSL (when prior knowledge is the unlabeled data); alternatively, the prior knowledge may be the learned model (aka transfer learning.) [figure 3]
     - Unreliable empirical risk minimization
   - (i) data prior knowledge
     - Data augmentation - Transforming samples from the labeled training data